Marty Friedman: Megadeth (1990–2000, 2023)

 When Cacophony disbanded in 1989, Friedman auditioned for the thrash metal band Megadeth after a tip from his friend Bob Nalbandian.
 Friedman officially joined Megadeth in February 1990.
 Friedman's audition can be seen on the Megadeth DVD Arsenal of Megadeth.
 The first album he recorded with them was Rust in Peace, which was released on September 24, 1990.
 Rust in Peace was certified platinum by the RIAA in 1994 and was nominated for the Best Metal Performance Grammy at the 33rd Grammy Awards.

 Friedman further developed his style of playing exotic scale solos from the Cacophony era, and integrated it into the music of Megadeth.
 In July 1992, Megadeth released Countdown to Extinction, which was a more commercial album, aimed at a wider audience, and sold double platinum.
 Friedman played on Megadeth's further releases Youthanasia (1994), Cryptic Writings (1997), and Risk (1999).
-After a total of five studio albums with Megadeth, in December 1999 Friedman announced his departure from Megadeth.
+Friedman announced his departure from Megadeth in December 1999.
 His last show with the band was on January 9, 2000, at 4th & B in San Diego.

 In his memoir, Dreaming Japanese, Friedman discussed experiencing severe panic attacks during his final months with the band.
 After informing his bandmates of his decision to leave, he began suffering from debilitating anxiety that impacted him both mentally and physically.
 To cope, he relied on antidepressants, muscle relaxers, and a routine of protein-heavy meals and long hot baths.
 Despite his condition, Friedman maintained high performance standards on stage, which led to tensions with bandmates and staff who were unaware of the extent of his struggles.
 Following his departure, he spent months recovering and reflecting on this challenging period.

 Friedman later stated that he got tired of "holding the flag" for traditional metal and felt that he could not evolve as a musician.
 In an interview with Ultimate-Guitar.com in March 2007, Friedman claimed that he wanted Megadeth to move towards a more aggressive sound and that he'd rather have been playing straight pop music than the pop-influenced metal Megadeth was playing at the time.
 During Friedman's time in the band, they sold over ten million albums worldwide.

 During his time in Megadeth, Friedman released three solo albums between 1992 and 1996, which featured Megadeth bandmate Nick Menza on drums.

 Friedman reunited with Megadeth for the songs "Countdown to Extinction", "Tornado of Souls" and "Symphony of Destruction" at the Nippon Budokan in Tokyo on February 27, 2023.

 Friedman reunited with Megadeth again at Wacken Open Air for the songs "Trust", "Tornado of Souls", "Symphony of Destruction" and "Holy Wars...
 The Punishment Due" on August 4, 2023.